Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/103-Access.md

 ["LUMI-O Object Storage" session of this course](204-ObjectStorage.md).

 <!-- BELGIUM
-Unfortunately there is no support yet for Globus or other forms of gridFTP.
+Unfortunately there is no support yet for Globus or other forms of gridFTP, another technology that sets up multiple connections to improve the effective bandwidth.
 LUST offers a [recipe to install the UNICORE UFTP client](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/u/unicore-uftp/) if you have access to a UFTP server (still popular in Germany), but neither LUST nor local Belgian support teams can offer true support for that either as